 • Not all employers are familiar with it

-If you’re a U.S.-based company and already use Gusto for payroll, good news:
+If you’re a U.S.-based company and already use Gusto for payroll, you can pay international contractors — including those in the Philippines.

 How it works:

-• Gusto will handle currency conversion + compliance forms
+• Gusto handles currency conversion and compliance forms

 Pros: